 Disney wanted another major film franchise when it co-produced this 2005 adaptation of C.S Lewis’ classic novel.
 During World War II, four children in England go through a mysterious wardrobe at their new home.
 They find it’s a doorway to another world, Narnia, where they have to contend with the evil White Witch, played by Tilda Swinton.
 Liam Neeson also has a great performance as the voice of the lion king Aslan.
 You can also watch the second movie in this series, Prince Caspian, on Disney Plus.

 Pirates of the Caribbean: The Curse of the Black Pearl

 A movie based on a theme park ride?
 In 2003, many thought that Pirates of the Caribbean was a non-starter for Disney.
 It wasn’t.
 The movie turned out to be a great action tale of swashbuckling pirates mixed with romance and some supernatural elements as well.
 There’s also Johnny Depp who gave a career-changing performance as Captain Jack Sparrow.
 It’s definitely one of the best Disney Plus movie dramas.
-You can also check out three of the other movies in this series on the service.
+You can also check out the four sequel movies in this series on the service.